Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Interactions within a cluster of Laughlin quasiholes

-The advantage of PPs is that it provides an intuitive physical picture and sparsifies the Hamiltonian matrix, thereby simplifying numerical calculations.
-More importantly, they define model Hamiltonians whose eigenstates are the model wavefunctions of FQH phases.
-For instance, the eigenstates of the model Hamiltonian $\sum_m \hat{V}_{2m-1}$ ($m=1,2,3,...$) are the Laughlin model wavefunctions, describing both the ground states and anyonic quasihole states at the filling factor $\nu = 1/(2m+1)$.
-These states constitute the null space of the model Hamiltonian $\sum_m \hat{V}_{2m-1}$ and span the corresponding conformal Hilbert space (CHS).
+is the PP operator, which projects any two-particle state onto the subspace of relative angular momentum $m$.
+Unless otherwise stated, all analyses in this paper are performed in the lowest LL (LLL), corresponding to the strong magnetic field limit, and the LL index $n$ is omitted hereafter.
+PPs provide both an intuitive physical picture and a sparse representation of the interaction, thereby simplifying numerical calculations.
+More importantly, they define model Hamiltonians whose eigenstates are the model wavefunctions of certain FQH phases.
+For instance, the eigenstates of the model Hamiltonian $\sum_{k}^p \hat{V}_{2k-1}$, $k=1,2,...$, are the fermionic Laughlin model wavefunctions, describing both the ground states and anyonic quasihole states at the filling factor $\nu = 1/(2p+1)$.
+These states constitute the null space of the model Hamiltonian $\sum_{k}^p \hat{V}_{2k-1}$ and span the corresponding conformal Hilbert space (CHS).
 Understanding the effects of individual PPs can also help us predict the influence of realistic interactions that are linear combinations of PPs.

 Jack polynomial formalism expresses the many-body wavefunctions of FQH states by root configurations with different admissible rules\cite{bernevig2008Jack, bernevig2008generalizedJack}.
 Root configurations consist of “1” or “0”, each representing a single-particle orbital on the sphere with azimuthal angular momentum $s = -l, -l+1, ..., l$ from the leftmost (north pole of the sphere) to the rightmost (south pole of the sphere).
 “1” indicates an orbital occupied by one electron, whereas “0” represents an unoccupied orbital.
 Laughlin 1/3 states satisfy (1,3) admissibility rule, meaning that there is no more than 1 electron in 3 consecutive orbitals.
 The ground state for Laughlin 1/3 conformal Hilbert space $\mathcal{H_L}$ is the highest density state\cite{boyang-2021-statistical}: